rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 When the code above finishes running, the producer connection and stream-system connection will be closed.
 That's it for our producer.

+Each time you run the producer, it will send a single message to the server and the message will be appended to the stream-queue.

 [Here's the whole Send.cs
 class](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/dotnet/Send/Send.cs).